TrevorBushnell/Livesplit-Parser/docs/index.md

 Takes the attempt data and plots the number of resets on the y-axis between each completed run whose ID is on the x-axis.
 This aims to show how reset-prone you were during different times, with lower points indicating less resets.

 * `drop_na`: Whether to include rows that have missing data from your plot.
 The default value is set to `False`.
-* `time_limit`: Determines an upper bound for times included in the plot.
+* `time_limit`: Determines an optional upper bound for times included in the plot.
 Must be in the format 'hh:mm:ss'.
+No upper bound by default.

 ### `LivesplitData.plot_completed_over_time(only_pbs -> bool, drop_na -> bool, time_limit -> str)`